• Skip to primary navigation

 Hotels

 You can find cute B&B’s and small hotels in Grecia with reasonable prices.
-You can also check vacation rental sites like Airbnb, VRBO or Homeaway if you would like to rent a house instead which is a bit more common.
+You can also check vacation rental sites like Airbnb or VRBO if you would like to rent a house instead which is a bit more common.
 As for hotels, here are some recommended ones.

-Hotel Mango Valley: very nice hotel outside Grecia with beautiful views, garden and outdoor pool.
-The double room for a night stars at $75 USD.
+Hotel Mango Valley: Very nice hotel outside Grecia with beautiful views, garden and outdoor pool, has lovely views.

-Finca Vibran Bed and Breakfast: small hotel located in a coffee farm in San Isidro de Gracia with trails, coffee plantation, gardens and gazebo with beautiful views.
-The price for a double room is around $ 125 USD per night.
+Finca Vibran Bed and Breakfast: Small hotel located in a coffee farm in San Isidro de Gracia with trails, coffee plantation, gardens and gazebo with beautiful views.

 Living in Grecia as a Foreigner